2hf/BasicFileDropper/README.md

 # BasicFileDropper
-Drops a file on the user's computer, allows for program persistence as well
+Drops a file on the user's computer, allows for program persistence as well.
+Good for corporate usage, eg. auto updates, remotely sending files to a worker through some management tool, etc,.

 example: